HINKOKO/holbertonschool-low_level_programming/search_algorithms/README.md

 In terms of implementation, linear search algorithm takes <b>2n+1 comparisons</b> (n to check if target element is found and <b>n+1 comparisons</b> to check if end of list is reached) in the worst case.
 With optimizations, we can make <b>n+1 comparisons</b> in the worst case.

+## <b>Binary Search</b>

+Binary Search algorithm is an efficient comparison based search algorithm where the <b>key idea is to reduce the size of search space by half in every iteration</b> by exploiting a restriction on the search space that it is in sorted order.
+When suitable, binary search is choose over other search algorithms.

+<b>The key idea</b>: a list is sorted and we compare a number with a random number from the list, we can say whether the potential match lies on the left or the right of the number.

+When the number is the middle element, then we can reduce the number of potential matches by half.

+### <b>Algorithm</b>
+<b>The steps involved in Binary search algorithm are:</b><br>
+<em>Pre-condition: The element list must be sorted.</em>

+- <b>Step 1:</b> Find middle element of the array.
+- <b>Step 2:</b> Compare the value of the middle element with the target value.
+- <b>Step 3:</b> If they match, it is returned.
+- <b>Step 4:</b> If the value is less or greater than the target, the search continues in the lower or upper half of the array accordingly.
+- <b>Step 5:</b> The same procedure as in step 2-4 continues, but with a smaller part of the array.
+This continues until the target element is found or until there are no elements left.

+### <b>Complexity</b>

+- Worst case time complexity: O(log N)
+- Average case time complexity: O(log N)
+- Best case time complexity: O(1)
+- Space complexity: O(1)